UM-Bridge/umbridge/README.md

 ### Verifying correctness

-You can verify that your own model server fulfills the protocol definition by running the following test from the ```models``` directory and adjusting the URL to where your model is running.
+You can verify that your own model server fulfills the protocol definition by running the following test, adjusting the URL to where your model is running.

 ```
-pytest -v test_model_schema.py --model_url http://localhost:4242
+docker run -it --network=host -e model_host=http://localhost:4242 linusseelinger/testing-protocol-conformity-0.9
 ```

 ### Python server